Irene9R/ih_datamadpt1121_project_m2/README.md

 2. The cities with the highest amount of diamonds and **total sales** are Surat, Kimberly and Antwerp.
 3. In conclusion, I found that diamonds with higher quality in all the parameters have higher average prices when compared to others within the same carat group.

-For me, the main conclusion that I've obtained by working with this diamonds database is that the quality of a diamond is explained by different features that are objectively measure by professionals.
+For me, the main conclusion that I've obtained by working with this diamonds database is that the quality of a diamond is explained by different features that are objectively measured by professionals.
 Some of them are more important than others.
-This is the case of Carats: with carats, the bigger the more expensive.
-But this only represents the size of the diamond, not the quality in terms of the others features.
+This is the thing with carats: the bigger, the more expensive.
+But this only represents the size of the diamond, not the quality in terms of the other features.

 ## **and remember: if you don't have a diamond, YOU CAN'T SIT WITH US!!!.** ##